5 Things You Should Never Do When Your Child Fails in Exams

 Think of yourself - if you have failed in a project, would you want your boss to yell at you or talk gently to you.
 Similarly, when a child fails, he also feels upset about the failure.
 It is very important that parents understand that their child is feeling low, and be gentle with him, and encourage and motivate him to perform better.
 Tell him to focus on the future performance and not on the past failure.
 Shouting and screaming at the child is counterproductive, and takes away the motivation the child has to study.
 If parents are keen on improving their child’s performance, they should involve themselves in the child’s studies to enable him to perform well. —*Dr Ravi Samuel.

-So, stand by him and try to limit the emotional and psychological impact of failure on your child.
+So, stand by your child and try to limit the emotional and psychological impact of failure on him.
 At the same time, talk to him and try to analyse the reasons behind the debacle, so that he prepares well and does better the next time.

-*Dr Ravi Samuel is one of Chennai's eminent psychotherapists who offers mental health therapy through his URClinic.
+The article has inputs from Dr Ravi Samuel, one of Chennai's eminent psychotherapists who offers mental health therapy through his URClinic.